 How much training do inspectors have?

 Ofsted requires that all inspectors are properly trained and assessed to specified standards.
-Initial training for candidates who meet our selection criteria takes place over several months and includes placement on inspections.
+Initial training for candidates who meet the selection criteria takes place over several months and includes placement on inspections.
 The training leads to a formal assessment by HMI.
-Once inspectors have passed this assessment and are enrolled they are required to complete a minimum of five days of professional development every year and keep up to date with inspection practice.
-This includes an element of subject specific training.
+Once inspectors have passed this assessment and are enrolled, they are required to complete a minimum of five days of professional development every year and keep up to date with inspection practice.
+This includes an element of subject specific training, except for lay inspectors.
 Where Ofsted considers that all inspectors need to complete further training in a particular area, for example in the inspection of educational inclusion, this is made mandatory.

 PART B: THE INSPECTION PROCESS